gr0vity-dev/nano-node/doc/migration/rocksdb/phase-02-lmdb-adapter.md

 ### Phase 02: LMDB Adapter (Minimal Slice)

 Objective: Implement `store_api` traits for LMDB with the smallest surface (VersionStore + txn).
+ALWAYS RUN cargo test on the WHOLE codebase! tests are fast

 Steps: